Joint bachelor of music and bachelor of commerce

 Students pursuing the joint degrees of bachelor of music and bachelor of commerce will normally take the following courses in their first year:

-- Prerequisite: Successful completion of the theory placement test.
-If unsuccessful, students should register for Music 1120 in preparation for retaking the test.
+2. Prerequisite: Successful completion of the Theory Assessment.
+If unsuccessful, students should register for Music 1105.
 Co-requisite: Music 1117

-- Prerequisite: Successful completion of the theory placement and aural skills tests.
+3. Prerequisite: Successful completion of the Theory Assessment.
 Co-requisite: Music 1107

 Note: Students who wish to deviate from the above curriculum, including students who wish to complete online courses or courses in the spring semester, intersession, or summer session, should consult with an advisor in the Faculty of Business Administration or the School of Music to ensure they do not experience unforeseen delays in completing the joint degrees program.